Hisam-94/kazam-sde-2-todo/README.md

 ## Deployment

-The application can be deployed on platforms like:
+The application is deployed on Vercel:

+- **Frontend**: Deployed on Vercel at [https://kazam-sde-2-todo-frontend.vercel.app](https://kazam-sde-2-todo-frontend.vercel.app)
+- **Backend**: Deployed on Vercel at [https://kazam-sde-2-todo.vercel.app](https://kazam-sde-2-todo.vercel.app)
+- **Database**: MongoDB Atlas

+For your own deployment, you can use platforms like:

 - Vercel or Netlify for the frontend
-- Railway, Render, or Heroku for the backend
+- Vercel, Railway, Render, or Heroku for the backend
 - MongoDB Atlas for the database

 ## Contributing